Interdisciplinarity: theory and practice

 Guido Palazzo (note 1) posted the following on LinkedIn on 8 September 2022 (note 2):

-When Max Weber was criticized by a colleague for publishing outside of his own discipline, he told him "I am not a donkey, and I don't have a field”.
+When Max Weber was criticized by a colleague for publishing outside of his own discipline, he responded: "I am not a donkey, and I don't have a field”.
 Today, free-ranging intellectuals are almost extinct.
 Transdisciplinary thinking has become a career risk.
 Scientists are supposed to stay in their field like donkeys.
 However, the big problems of the world are transdisciplinary.
 Donkeys won't solve them.

 My comment on Guido Palazzos post (adapted):